 You know your circadian rhythms are in sync when you have healthy, regular sleeping patterns.
 You fall asleep quickly, get a full 7-9 hours of sleep, and wake up rested, at about the same time every day.
 Not sleeping well is usually the first sign of a circadian rhythm disruption.
 If falling asleep and waking up is harder than it should be, your body’s clock may need a tune up.

 Tuning Your Clock

-Try Melatonin: If your body isn’t releasing enough melatonin at night to make you sleepy, a melatonin supplement can help.
+If your body isn’t releasing enough melatonin at night to make you sleepy, a melatonin supplement can help.
 Our tasty strawberry-flavored Melatonin Gummies for adults and for Kids can help make sleep time a little easier for the whole family.
 Contact our experienced team today to learn more about our circadian rhythm sleep support supplements and products.

 1. “Circadian Rhythms.”
 National Institute of General Medical Sciences.

 3. “Everything to Know About Your Circadian Rhythm.”
 Healthline, July 2020.